bgamari/ghc-wiki-import/template-haskell/annotations.md

 [\#8397](https://gitlab.staging.haskell.org/ghc/ghc/issues/8397) contains the code for reification of annotations.
-The patch is quite straightforward and quite separated from all of the other TODOs, it just adds a new Q monad statement for handling the reification request and the necessary handling of this Q monad statement in TcSplice.  **I consider this patch ready to review, so please comment.**
+The patch is quite straightforward and quite separated from all of the other TODOs, it just adds a new Q monad statement for handling the reification request and the necessary handling of this Q monad statement in `TcSplice`.  **I consider this patch ready to review, so please comment.**

 ##